davkk/masters-thesis/typst/main.typ

 *Thesis title:* #thesis-title-en
 #v(1em)

 This thesis introduces a new, semi-automated workflow for the ALICE experiment's Run 3 O2Physics framework, specifically within the `FemtoUniverse` package.
 The workflow lets anyone extend existing analysis tasks with calculation of reconstruction efficiency and application of correction weights to angular correlation functions.
-It replaces earlier ad-hoc solutions with a general, reusable, and robust approach.
+It replaces earlier ad-hoc solutions with a reusable and less error-prone approach.

-The system uses a ROOT macro to derive correction weights from Monte Carlo simulations, taking into account both reconstruction efficiency and secondary particle contamination.
-The user can then upload these weights to the ALICE Calibration and Conditions Database (CCDB) for later use by a custom `FemtoUniverseEfficiencyCorrection` class, which fetches and applies them as angular correlation function corrections.
+The first step involves using a ROOT macro to derive correction weights from Monte Carlo simulations, taking into account both reconstruction efficiency and secondary particle contamination.
+The user can then upload these weights to the ALICE Calibration and Conditions Database (CCDB) for later use.
+A custom `FemtoUniverseEfficiencyCorrection` class, integrated into given analysis task, fetches and applies them as angular correlation function corrections.

 A Monte Carlo closure test confirmed the workflow's validity.
-Moreover, based on analyzed pairs of pions, kaons and protons, the two-dimensional corrections improved agreement with truth data over their one-dimensional variant.
+Moreover, based on analyzed pairs of pions, kaons and protons, the two-dimensional corrections improved agreement with truth data, more than their one-dimensional variant.
 A chi-squared analysis supported the findings quantitatively.

-Finally, applying the workflow to real collision data produced promising results, producing similar correction effects to those observed with MC data.
+Finally, applying the workflow to real collision data produced promising results, yielding similar correction effects to those observed with MC data.

 #v(2em)
 _Keywords:_ ALICE, Run 3, O2Physics, angular correlation functions, reconstruction efficiency, efficiency correction, femtoscopy.